 The $-p_t(v)$ term rewards nodes with large estimates (i.e., probabilities of MaxIS membership closer to 1), aligning with the goal of finding a large independent set.
 This is counterbalanced by the $\sum_{u \in \mathcal{N}_t(v)} p_t(u)p_t(v)$ term which penalizes violations of independence, i.e., when neighbors $u$ and $v$ both have large estimates.
 This constraint violation term is normalized by the degree of $v$ and is then halved to compensate for double-counting the loss from the perspectives of both $u$ and $v$.
 Finally, the constant $c$ is a hyperparameter balancing the two terms' loss contributions; in practice, $c = 3$ worked reasonably well across our evaluations (Section~\ref{sec:experiments}).

-The cumulative loss at time $t$ is the sum of all local losses $\ell_t(v)$ for nodes $v$ within a $\beta$ hop-distance of the edge event $\mathcal{E}_t$ (i.e., all nodes that updated their estimates at time $t$).
+The cumulative loss at time $t$ is the sum of all local losses $\ell_t(v)$ for nodes $v$ in the edge event's $\beta$-neighborhood (i.e., all nodes that updated their estimates at time $t$).
 This set of nodes at this one time step forms a single batch in our training process.
-By setting $\beta$ as an appropriate function of dynamic graph size (see Model Variants, below), batch sizes will automatically scale to any input dynamic graph and provide sufficient inference samples for training.
+By setting $\beta$ as an appropriate function of dynamic graph size (see Model Variants, below), batch sizes will automatically scale to any input dynamic graph and provide sufficient inference samples for a training step.
 The sequential processing of all edge events in a dynamic graph's training set forms a single epoch in our training process.
 In a single run, we train until the losses for epochs have stabilized and select the epoch with the least loss.